 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Folsom is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Folsom isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Folsom are a mix of both white- and blue-collar jobs.
 Overall, Folsom is a village of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Folsom who work in office and administrative support (17.30%), management occupations (11.07%) and sales jobs (9.00%).

 Also of interest is that Folsom has more people living here who work in computers and math than 95% of the places in the US.